kiboschool/programming2-w7-store-order-processor/README.md

 ]
 ```

-The store has 3 types of merchandise: `jacket`, `slacks`, and `pair_of_shoes`.
-There are 3 brands the store sells, `fruche`, `onalaja` and `kente`.
-(For this project these are the only attributes needed as part of the order).

-Every item starts off with a quantity of 20 in the inventory.
-So, in the beginning, there will be 20 Fruche jackets, 20 Onalaja jackets, 20 Kente jackets, 20 Fruche slacks, 20 Onalaja slacks, etc. For simplicity, this project won't connect to a database or persist the results to a file - it will just print the results.
-The inventories reset to 20 each run.
+In processing this order, the inventory would deduct 2 from the Fruche jackets, and deduct 1 from the Kente slacks.

-For the example input, the program should print this as a result:
+The program should print this as a result:

 ```
 Remaining inventory: